alexandreece/efrei_super-chainsaw-sharpChat/README.md

+#SuperChainsaw SharpChat
+Projet scolaire visant à implémenter une messagerie en c#.
+Avec [Cacatoes](https://github.com/Cacatoes)

-# How to launch SuperChainsaw SharpChat from its sources
+## How to launch SuperChainsaw SharpChat from its sources

 ### Add all 27 .cs files to the project
 1. usually in the "Project" menu or a right-click on the project's tree, then choose "Add existing"